matiasraisanen/insecrawl/README.md

 Downloads still frames from IP cameras listed on [insecam.org](https://www.insecam.org/)

+Uses OpenCV to scrape stills off of the IP camera live streams.

 **DISCLAIMER:**
 **I am in no way affiliated with insecam.
 I just wanted to have an easier way of browsing cameras on the site.**